135 S. Doheny Dr. Beverly Hills, CA 90048 | map |

 More Information: See the

-Cinema Treasures page on the WGA Theater for a history.
+Cinema Treasures page about the WGA Theater for a history.
 The

 Cinema Tour page on the theater has some nice 2008 photos by Bob Meza, including views of the booth.